JeremyNixon/JeremyNixon.github.io/_posts/2018-06-11-mindwandering-daydreaming-relaxation.md

 > _Revel in the moment of creation._

 This approach to systematizing creativity sits at the intersection of the conscious and unconscious mind.
-The key is to induce a state of mind wandering, allowing thoughts to freely re-combine with one another, be compared and aligned with one another, but through a subconscious and intuitive process rather than through an intentional process.
+The key is to induce a state of mind wandering, allowing thoughts to freely re-combine with one another, be compared and aligned with one another, through a subconscious and intuitive process rather than through an intentional process.
 Good examples include the following:

 1. Walking
 	- Especially wandering, walking without destination
 2. Showering
 3. Sleep
+	- Start to fall asleep, wake up as you do (use alarm or keys in the hand)
-	- Onset of sleep
+	- Onset of sleep (Hypnagogia)
 	- REM sleep
 	- Sleep deprivation
 	- Lucid Dreaming